| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 x |

-A given object of the class |
+An object of class |

 hline.after |

 When type="latex", a vector of numbers between -1 and nrow(x), inclusive, indicating the rows after which a horizontal line should appear.
-Default value is NULL which means draw a line before and after the columns names, draw a line before variables and at the end of the table. |
+Default value is NULL, which means drawing a line before and after the column names, draw a line before variables and at the end of the table. |

 include.colnames |